-Monica L. Miller, Associate Professor of English, joined the faculty of Barnard in 2001.
+Monica L. Miller, Professor of English and Africana Studies, joined the faculty of Barnard in 2001.

 Her book, Slaves to Fashion: Black Dandyism and the Styling of Black Diasporic Identity, was published by Duke University Press in 2009.
 It received the 2010 William Sanders Scarborough Prize for the best book in African American literature and culture from the Modern Language Association; it was shortlisted for the 2010 Modernist Studies Association book prize.